Sayeed97/Solving-16-Queen-Problem-using-Genetic-Algorithm/README.md

 # Breif:
 The 16 Queen is the problem of placing 16 chess queens on an 16×16 chessboard so that no two queens attack each other.

-`Naive Algorithm:` Generate all possible configurations of queens on board and print a configuration that satisfies the given constraints.
+`Naive Algorithm:` Generates all possible configurations of queens on board and print a configuration that satisfies the given constraints.

-`Genetic Algorithm:` Generate different configurations of queens on board based on cross-over and mutation rate and print a configuration that statisfies the given constraints.
+`Genetic Algorithm:` Generates different configurations of queens on board based on cross-over and mutation rate and print a configuration that statisfies the given constraints.

 `Naive Algorithm vs Genetic Algorithm -` Naive algorithm searches through the entire search space whereas Genetic algorithm effectively searches through the search space based on the fitness of the solutions.